clear vs CTRL + L in Your Shell

 have an unsent command typed out and it won’t clear your command.

-both ways of clearing your screen works the same in sh
+both ways of clearing your screen works the same in sh, bash and zsh with

 and without using tmux but you may notice different behavior depending on which